 The Clay Studio consists of a large common workroom with electric and kick wheels, extruders, slab roller and work tables.
 Adjoining the workroom is a kiln and glazing room with four electric kilns and two gas kilns.
 Ceramics majors also have access to personal workspaces that connect to the main workroom and kiln room.

 Students in drawing and foundations students have access to two adjacent studios, each about 800 square feet of uninterrupted space with 10 ft. ceilings.
 One studio has floor-to-ceiling windows extending 80 ft. along two walls.
 The other has floor-to-ceiling windows extending 40 ft. along one wall.
 Both studios are fully equipped with easels and taborets, as well as track lighting, student lockers, storage racks and ventilation systems.

 Students in illustration hold and share designated studio and classroom space in the Shields and Insalaco Art Buildings.
-Each Marywood University Illustration Student currently has access to two adjacent studios, each about 800 square feet of uninterrupted space with 10 ft. ceilings.
+Each Marywood University Illustration Student currently has access to two adjacent painting and drawing studios , each about 800 square feet of uninterrupted space with 10 ft. ceilings.
 One studio has floor-to-ceiling windows extending 80 ft. along two walls.
 The other has floor-to-ceiling windows extending 40 ft. along one wall.
 Both studios are fully equipped with easels and taborets, as well as track lighting, student lockers, storage racks and ventilation systems.
 In addition, students have use of four Computer Labs which include a separate MAC lab equipped with negative, slide and flatbed scanners, large-format color inkjet printers, and Adobe Creative Cloud software.